 These same modifications work for the ’84-’89 300ZX, both turbo and non turbo.

 Level of control: Full Standalone EMS– Fuel and Ignition Control

 There is already a great write-up by ‘mobythevan’ at Hybridz.org on how to MegaSquirt the 280zx turbo using the MegaSquirt-I PCB2.2 ECU, combined with an HEI-4 module, but what about the more recently released PCB3 ECU?
 Certainly you could use it the exact same way and follow the same document combining the MS with the HEI-4 module and end up with the same result, but what about that snazzy new IGBT High Current Ignition Coil Driver that’s built into the PCBv3.0 ECU?
 I was recently contacted by a customer that wanted to try and go this route, and I told him I’d make the necessary modifications and document the process for others to follow… so here we go!

 Note – want to trigger a distributorless ignition or sequential injection from the stock distributor?
 We now offer a bolt in trigger disc that gives you that option.
 It needs slightly different mods and settings; see this article for how to set it up.

-It’s choice time, MS1 with MS1/Extra firmware, or MS2.
-You can use an MS3 with the MS2 mods shown here, although to take full advantage of the MS3’s capabilities, it is better to use our L28ET trigger disc setup to allow sequential injection.
+It’s choice time, MS1 with MS1/Extra firmware, MS2, or MS3.
+You can use an MS3 with the MS2 mods shown here, although to take full advantage of the MS3’s capabilities, it is better to use our L28ET trigger disc upgrade to allow sequential injection.